artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

    after extraction.
 Note that this field will not be invoked unless the *Extract packages* field is set to "Yes".

+#. **Perform policy checks on originals**: Select "Yes" if you plan to create
+   policies using MediaConch or future validation tools as commands in the Format Policy Registry.
+You must also create rules based on the formats you want to check.

 #. **Examine contents**: Select whether or not to run Bulk Extractor to generate
    content reports to identify personally identifying information (PII).